-Executive control processes allow us to adjust our behaviour flexibly in order to meet internal motivations or goals.
-Depending on current environmental constraints, this control can be adopted in a preparatory, proactive fashion, allowing goal-setting processes to focus on goal-relevant features of the environment or in an as-needed, reactive manner (Braver, 2012).
-The use of these control processes is known to rely on an extensive and well-described frontoparietal communication architecture (Corbetta & Shulman, 2002; Seeley et al., 2007; Vincent, Kahn, Snyder, Raichle, & Buckner, 2008) that is well-suited to promote flexible and rapid information propagation (Dosenbach, Fair, Cohen, Schlaggar, & Petersen, 2008).
-Yet, despite the increasing knowledge of the anatomical architecture that permits flexible control, the functional properties that permit this flexibility are less well characterised.
+Cognitive control processes allow us to adjust our behaviour flexibly in order to meet internal motivations or goals.
+Depending on contextual constraints, this control can be adopted in either proactively,pre-setting the system to be sensitive to goal-relevant features of the environment or reactively, responding to such goal-relevant features on a needs basis (Braver, 2012).
+The implementation of these control processes is known to rely on an extensive and well-described frontoparietal communication architecture (Corbetta & Shulman, 2002; Seeley et al., 2007; Vincent, Kahn, Snyder, Raichle, & Buckner, 2008) that is well-suited to promote flexible and rapid information propagation (Dosenbach, Fair, Cohen, Schlaggar, & Petersen, 2008).
+Yet, despite the increasing knowledge regarding the anatomical architecture that permits flexible control, the functional properties of this network are less well characterised.

-One plausible mechanism by which information can be flexibly adjusted and rerouted in the frontoparietal network is oscillatory synchronisation, whereby separate populations of neurons are able to exchange information transiently by synchronising the excitability windows in which they are most sensitive to electrical influxes (Fries, 2005; Womelsdorf & Fries, 2006).
+One plausible mechanism by which information can be flexibly adjusted and rerouted in the frontoparietal network is oscillatory synchronisation.
+This refers to the process whereby separate populations of neurons are able to exchange information transiently by synchronising the excitability windows in which they are most sensitive to electrical influxes (Fries, 2005; Womelsdorf & Fries, 2006).
 Such synchronisation produces assemblies of neurons that are functionally connected for a given period of time.
-The neurons in these assemblies oscillate rhythmically, allowing receiving and transmitting components to precisely time their firing rates, achieving an efficient mechanism to exchange information within the assembly that it also less sensitive to completing inputs from alternative assemblies (Azouz & Gray, 2003; Engel, Fries, & Singer, 2001).
-Indeed, oscillatory synchronisation has been shown to be functionally relevant in numerous higher-order cognitive processes such as working memory (Huang et al., 2013; Palva, Palva, & Kaila, 2005; Pesonen, Hamalainen, & Krause, 2007; Sauseng, Klimesch, Schabus, & Doppelmayr, 2005; Wu, Chen, Li, Han, & Zhang, 2007), selective attention (Doesburg, Green, McDonald, & Ward, 2009; Doesburg & Ward, 2007; Kahlbrock, Butz, May, & Schnitzler, 2012; Maris, Womelsdorf, Desimone, & Fries, 2013) and inhibition processes (Papenberg, Hammerer, Muller, Lindenberger, & Li, 2013; Serrien & Sovijarvi-Spape, 2013; Tallet, Barral, & Hauert, 2009).
-By transiently synchronising activity within the frontoparietal network, goal-relevant behaviours and representations may be afforded an elevated processing status that permits effective cognitive control.
+The neurons in these assemblies oscillate rhythmically, allowing receiving and transmitting components to precisely time their firing rates, and thereby achieving an efficient mechanism to exchange information within the assembly that is also less sensitive to competing inputs from alternative assemblies (Azouz & Gray, 2003; Engel, Fries, & Singer, 2001).
+Indeed, oscillatory synchronisation has been shown to be functionally relevant in numerous higher-order cognitive processes such as working memory (Huang et al., 2013; Palva, Palva, & Kaila, 2005; Pesonen, Hamalainen, & Krause, 2007; Sauseng, Klimesch, Schabus, & Doppelmayr, 2005; Wu, Chen, Li, Han, & Zhang, 2007), selective attention (Doesburg, Green, McDonald, & Ward, 2009; Doesburg & Ward, 2007; Kahlbrock, Butz, May, & Schnitzler, 2012; Maris, Womelsdorf, Desimone, & Fries, 2013) and inhibition (Papenberg, Hammerer, Muller, Lindenberger, & Li, 2013; Serrien & Sovijarvi-Spape, 2013; Tallet, Barral, & Hauert, 2009).
+By transiently synchronising activity within the frontoparietal network, goal-relevant representations may be afforded an elevated processing status that permits effective cognitive control.

-Some evidence for the role of oscillatory synchronisation in cognitive control exists; largely restricted to the role of slow wave, theta (4-7Hz) synchronisation in goal and response conflict resolution.
-For example, using electroencephalography (EEG), increases in theta synchronisation have been observed in error detection and post-error corrective behaviour (Cavanagh, Cohen, & Allen, 2009; Luu, Tucker, & Makeig, 2004; Trujillo & Allen, 2007), goal conflict and response selection (Moore, Gale, Morris, & Forrester, 2006; Moore, Mills, Marshman, & Corr, 2012) and in task switching (Sauseng et al., 2006).
-These goal-relevant processes can all be considered important aspects of cognitive control (Miyake et al., 2000), with theta oscillations a neural signature of such goal-directed processing.
+The evidence for the role of oscillatory synchronisation in cognitive control is currently largely restricted to slow wave, theta (4-7Hz) synchronisation in goal and response conflict resolution.
+For example, increase in theta synchronisation has been reported in paradigms requiring error detection and post-error correction (Cavanagh, Cohen, & Allen, 2009; Luu, Tucker, & Makeig, 2004; Trujillo & Allen, 2007), goal conflict and response selection (Moore, Gale, Morris, & Forrester, 2006; Moore, Mills, Marshman, & Corr, 2012), as well as in task switching (Sauseng et al., 2006).
+As these goal-relevant processes are important contributors to cognitive control (Miyake et al., 2000), these findings suggest thatwtheta oscillations may be a neural signature of goal-directed processes.